-- Bridge preparation – the abutment teeth are ‘shaved down’ by approximately 1 to 1.5mm or more to accommodate the custom-made bridge retainers.
-The walls of the preparations must have the correct ‘draw’ or parallelism.
+The abutment teeth are “shaved down” by approximately 1-1.5mm or more to accommodate the custom-made bridge retainers.
+The walls of the preparations must have the correct “draw” or parallelism.

-- Impression – impression material is used to make an accurate mold of the teeth being treated, the surrounding teeth, and bite.
+Impression material is used to make an accurate mold of the teeth being treated, the surrounding teeth, and the bite.
 Impressions of all top and bottom teeth are made.
 This can also be accomplished digitally using a specialized scanner instead of impression material.

-- Cementation of the permanent bridge – the permanent dental bridge is cemented in place using a permanent adhesive.
+Permanent dental bridges are cemented in place using a permanent adhesive.
 The bite is checked and adjusted as needed.

-Bridges, like crowns, can be made of different materials, such as base metal alloy, gold alloy, porcelain, porcelain fused to metal, zirconia, porcelain fused to zirconia.
+Dental bridges, like dental crowns, can be made of different materials, such as base metal alloy, gold alloy, porcelain, porcelain fused-to-metal, zirconia, porcelain-fused-to-zirconia.